nuts-foundation/nuts-node/docs/pages/deployment/recommended-deployment.rst

 Internal Endpoints
 ------------------
 This section describes HTTP endpoints that must only be reachable by your own applications integrating with the Nuts node.
-These endpoints are by default available on ``127.0.0.1:8081``.
+These endpoints are by default available on `127.0.0.1:8081`.
-If you need to access them from another host, you can bind it to a different interface (e.g. ``:8081`` for all interfaces).
+If you need to access them from another host, you can bind it to a different interface (e.g. `:8081` for all interfaces).

-* **HTTP /internal**: for managing everything related to DIDs, VCs and the Nuts Node itself.
+* **/internal**: for managing everything related to DIDs, VCs and the Nuts Node itself.
 Very sensitive endpoints with no additional built-in security, so care should be taken that no unauthorized parties can access it.

   *Users*: operators, administrative and resource owner applications.

   *Security*: restrict access through network separation and platform authentication.

-* **HTTP /status**: for inspecting the health of the server, returns ``OK`` if healthy.
+* **/status**: for inspecting the health of the server, returns `OK` if healthy.

   *Users*: monitoring tooling.

   *Security*: restrict access through network separation.

-* **HTTP /status/diagnostics**: for inspecting diagnostic information of the server.
+* **/status/diagnostics**: for inspecting diagnostic information of the server.

   *Users*: monitoring tooling, system administrators.

   *Security*: restrict access through network separation.

-* **HTTP /metrics**: for scraping metrics in Prometheus format.
+* **/metrics**: for scraping metrics in Prometheus format.

   *Users*: monitoring/metrics tooling.

   *Security*: restrict access through network separation.

-* **HTTP /health: for checking the health of the server, returns ``OK`` if healthy.
+* **/health:** for checking the health of the server, returns `OK` if healthy.

   *Users*: Docker or Kubernetes health checks.